Natural disaster and emergency plan

 No matter where you live in Australia, severe weather events and natural disasters can happen anytime—especially in summer.
 Whether you live in a bushfire zone, cyclone region or city, it’s important to have a diabetes emergency plan and kit so you can:

 - self-manage your diabetes in the event of an emergency

 Read more in our:

-Managing your diabetes in an emergency (DL flyer)
+Managing your diabetes in an emergency (DL-sized flyer)

 This flyer explains how to use your emergency plan to help you manage your diabetes in an emergency.

 Make a plan.
 Manage your diabetes in an emergency (A3-sized poster)

 Preparing your diabetes emergency plan and kit helps you to self-manage your diabetes, prevent infection and avoid life-threatening situations before, during and after an emergency.